 Individuals performing work under these task orders shall comply with applicable program security requirements as stated in the task order.
-NETCENTS-2 will support the following levels of security: Unclassified; Unclassified, But Sensitive.
+NETCENTS-2 will support the following levels of security: Unclassified; Unclassified, But Sensitive; Secret (S); Secret Sensitive Compartmented Information (S/SCI); Top Secret (TS) and Top Secret Sensitive Compartmented Information (TS/SCI).

-This task orders may require personnel security clearances/background check of favorable and may require all employees to be United States citizens.
+This task orders may require personnel security clearances up to and including Top Secret and may require all employees to be United States citizens.
 The security clearance requirements will depend on the security level required by the proposed task order.
+The task orders may also require access to sensitive compartmented information (SCI) for which SCI eligibility will be required.
+Contractors shall be able to obtain adequate security clearances prior to performing services under the task order.
 The Contract Security Classification Specification (DD Form 254) will be at the basic contract and task order level and will encompass all security requirements.
 All contractors located on military installations shall also comply with Operations Security (OPSEC) requirements as set forth in DoD Directive 5205.02, Operations Security Program and AFI 10-701, Operations Security.
 In accordance with DoD 5200.2-R, Personnel Security Program (Jan 87), DoD military, civilian, consultants and contractor personnel using unclassified automated information systems, including e-mail, shall have, at a minimum, a completed favorable National Agency Check plus Written Inquiries (NACI).

 The types of Personnel Security Investigations (PSI) required for the contractor vary in scope of investigative effort depending upon requirements of the Government and/or conditions of the Task Order.
 In cases where access to systems such as e-mail is a requirement of the Government, application/cost for the PSI shall be the responsibility of the Government.
-In cases where access to systems is as a condition of the Task Order, application/cost for the appropriate PSI shall be the responsibility of the contractor.
-In such instances, the contractor shall diligently pursue obtaining the appropriate PSI for its employees prior to assigning them to work any active task order.
+In cases where access to systems is as a condition of the Task Order, application/cost for the appropriate PSI shall be the responsibility of the contractor shall diligently pursue obtaining the appropriate PSI for its employees prior to assigning them to work any active task order.
 Acquisition planning must consider Anti-Terrorism (AT) measures when the effort to be contracted could affect the security of operating forces (particularly intransit forces), information systems and communications systems IAW DoD Instructions 2000.16 Anti-Terrorism Standards.